GSA/challenges-and-prizes/_all-challenges/1193-ai-atac-3-challenge-efficiency-effectiveness-afforded-by-security-orchestration-automated-response-soar-capabilities.md

      * Technical approach (e.g. architecture, deployment overview, algorithm description, model description, performance requirements, endpoint footprint, existing results) including descriptions of the AI/ML components; and
      * Benefits and novelty of the approach within the context of existing academic and commercially available technologies.

      Sections 1-5 of the white-paper must be collectively no more than six (6) pages in length.

      The white-paper template concludes with a checklist to ensure the submission meets the criteria as detailed in the Challenge Purpose section.
 Those technologies that do not meet the Scope section criteria may be disqualified or deemed ineligible.
 Similarly, for those Participants that do not use the submission template, the Government will not consider the submission.

      Contestants should mark all materials that it considers to be proprietary with a marking of its choosing.
 The Government will respect and comply with such markings, if present.
 However, any such marking should not prevent the evaluation team from evaluating the Participant submission (Please see the Data Rights section below).
 If any videos are submitted which merit a protective marking, the Participant should note which portions of the video(s) are protectable as part of its submission.  ***Do not submit*** any Classified information.

-  2. **Demonstration Videos Requirements**
+  2. **Demonstration and Overview Videos Requirements**

      For Phase 1, each Participant must provide two separate videos – an overview video and a demonstration video, each less than 10 minutes long.
 The videos can be screen recordings of actual tool usage, an explanatory description with narration, filmed demonstrations, or any other means of showing the solution.
 Details of required video contents are provided below.